Skip to content

 Lasioglossum laticeps

-In the UK, the broad-faced furrow bee is only found on this stretch of coast in Devon and west Dorset, making Devon a vital stronghold.
+In the UK, the Broad-faced Furrow Bee is only found on this stretch of coast in Devon and west Dorset, making Devon a vital stronghold.
 The bees have been found nesting in cracks that form when wet south-facing clay cliffs dry out in the summer.
-Whilst a solitary bee, they’re a eusocial species, whereby the same nest can be shared by several females, some acting as non-breeding workers collecting pollen, with eggs laid only by selected larger individuals within the group.
-The pollen plants for this species have not been established; for nectar, bees rely upon a range of flowers being available in coastal grasslands near to their nesting sites.
+While a solitary bee, they’re a eusocial species, which means the same nest can be shared by several females, some acting as non-breeding workers that collect pollen, and with eggs laid by selected larger individuals within the group.
+The pollen plants for this species have not been established.
+For nectar, bees rely upon a range of flowers being available in coastal grasslands near to their nesting sites.

 A side shot of a cliff furrow bee on top of a yellow gorse flower.
 The bee is black, small, shiny, and has short hairs.